 In infants aged 3-6 months, 7.7% had a concurrent UTI.

 Circumcised boys had a reduced risk of UTI.

-RSV positive bronchiolitis is very common.
+RSV-positive bronchiolitis is very common.
 When these infants become febrile, we should not be discounting a concurrent UTI.
-6.3% of infants do have a UTI as well as their bronchiolitis.
+6.3% of infants do have a UTI as well as bronchiolitis.
 Don’t assume the temp is due to bronchiolitis – check the urine.